Water overflowing from a sewer during a flood.

 INFRASTRUCTURE

-In many cities and towns, the hidden networks of pipes that bring safely treated water to your tap at home are leaking, breaking, and failing daily.
+In many cities and towns, the hidden network of pipes that bring safely treated water to your tap at home are leaking, breaking, and failing.
 What does this mean for freshwater resources?

 Failing water infrastructure in cities and towns goes beyond mounting costs for ratepayers.
 It poses significant risks to public health, safety, and freshwater resources.
 Common leaks and breaks, like the 1,400 annual watermain breaks in Toronto, if undetected or unaddressed, can lead to severe issues such as flooding and contamination of source waters.